Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --FTP_path FTP_PATH, -F FTP_PATH
-                            Path of NCBI FTP which can download the required files.
+                            Path of NCBI FTP where can download the required files.
-      --ref_fasta, -f       Download fasta files of reference.
+      --ref_fasta, -f       Download fasta files of the reference.
 Default is False.
-      --ref_gff, -g         Download gff files of reference.
+      --ref_gff, -g         Download gff files of the reference.
 Default is False.
-      --ref_ptt, -p         Download ptt files of reference.
+      --ref_ptt, -p         Download ptt files of the reference.
 Default is False.
-      --ref_rnt, -r         Download rnt files of reference.
+      --ref_rnt, -r         Download rnt files of the reference.
 Default is False.
-      --ref_gbk, -k         Download genbank files of reference.
+      --ref_gbk, -k         Download genbank files of the reference.
 Default is False.
-      --convert_embl, -e    Convert gbk to embl files of reference.
+      --convert_embl, -e    Convert gbk to embl files of the reference.
 Default is False.
-      --for_target, -t      If the required files of query strain can be downloaded from NCBI (you won't modify the genome), The files can store in target folder in stead of reference folder.
+      --for_target, -t      If the required files of the query strain can be downloaded from NCBI (you won't modify the genome), The files can be stored in target folder in stead of the reference folder.

-- Output files
+- **Output files**

-The output files will be stored in ``$ANNOgesic_folder/input/reference`` if ``--for_target`` is False.
+Output files will be stored in ``$ANNOgesic_folder/input/reference`` if ``--for_target`` is False.
-The output files will be stored in ``$ANNOgesic_folder/output/target`` if ``--for_target`` is True.
+Output files will be stored in ``$ANNOgesic_folder/output/target`` if ``--for_target`` is True.

+Output folder names are following:

-``fasta``: Fasta files.
+**fasta:** Fasta files.

-``annotation``: Annotation files.
+**annotation:** Annotation files.

 get_target_fasta
 --------------

 ``get_target_fasta`` is the subcommand for generating fasta files of "target strain" from "reference strain".
-The format of mutation table is following:
+The format of mutation table is as following:

 ==============  =========  ============  ========  =========  ====================  =============  ====  ============
  #reference_id  target_id  reference_nt  position  target_nt  impact_of_correction  locus_tag      gene  Description